JilaFramework/jila-backend/jila-backend-dotnet/jila-backend-dotnet/README.md

 ###### Configuring and running the API

-Great, now Strapi is configured, simply navigate to the `Services/EntriesService.cs` file, and change the STRAPI_ENDPOINT variable to match the endpoint for your deployed version of Strapi.
+Great, now Strapi is configured, simply navigate to the appsettings.Development.json file, and update the "STRAPI_ENDPOINT" variable to your locally or remotely accessible version of Strapi CMS.

-Also change the STRAPI_ENDPOINT variable in the `Services/AboutPageService.cs` file.

 Once you have done this, simple navigate to the root of the project and run `dotnet run` and the API should be running locally on `http://localhost:5000`